hristo-vrigazov/CarND-Advanced-Lane-Lines/README.md

 that the combination of Canny edge detection and hough transform is able to detect the trapezoi suitable for perspective transform quite well, and thus makes this part of the pipeline less likely to break, but of course this slows down the pipeline a lot.
+Also, when we take a look at the formula by which we are computing the radius of the curvature:
+![alt text][radius_formula]
+we see that if we are driving and lines are close to straight, this weans that A will be close to 0, which would lead to a huge radius curvature value, when in fact, it should be close to zero, because we are not curving at all.
+This could be worked around by setting a threshold for A. Actually, the problem can be seen in the example image provided by Udacity:
+![alt text][example_udacity]
+The lanes are straight, there is absolutely no way we are curving at nearly 8 kms, which is what we are showing.